 - Power – Determines how well the water will be ionized

 - Plate quality – Determines how well the power is transferred into the water

 The Kangen machine has less filtration and power than many machines that are half it’s price.
-Because of this, Kangen dealers know they can’t compete in a straight comparison of machine quality, so they make stuff up to make the water made by their machine sound almost magical.
+Because of this, Kangen dealers know they can’t compete in a straight comparison of machine quality, so they make stuff up.
+They make the water made by their machine sound almost magical.
 The extraordinary and unproven health claims made by Enagic®’s sales force have earned Kangen Water® the well deserved label of snake oil.
 In fact, there are many articles on this blog which have sharply criticized Enagic® for the outlandish claims its sales force makes.

 What can you claim for alkaline water?